Nickerson Field: History

 The university's previous athletic field was in the town of Weston.
 That field had been named for Nickerson, a member of the BU board of trustees who had donated funds for the facilities in Weston in 1926.
 Nickerson "was an MIT graduate who was the principal inventor of the machinery used to manufacture the first Gillette safety razor."
 The first Nickerson Field was dedicated on October 6, 1928, with a game against the New Hampshire Wildcats.

-BU purchased the former home of the Braves on July 30, 1953, and in April 1954 renamed it Boston University Field.
+BU purchased the former home of the Boston Braves on July 30, 1953, and in April 1954 renamed it "Boston University Field".
 In 1955, the left field pavilion and the "Jury Box" were demolished and in November, 1959, the grandstand was taken down to make room for three high rise dormitories that were completed in 1964.
 The existing right field pavilion was squared off on the west side and filled in on the east side where a section had been removed to accommodate the Braves Field right field foul pole and bullpens.
 The three dormitories overlooking the field coincidentally suggest the outline of the original main grandstand section.

 In February 1956, BU was awarded $391,000 for the Weston field, which had been taken by eminent domain for construction of Massachusetts Route 128.
-BU used the proceeds, in part, to renovate the former baseball park, and on September 28, 1963, renamed it Nickerson Field, inheriting the name of the prior field in Weston.
+BU used the proceeds, in part, to renovate the former baseball park, and on September 28, 1963, renamed it "Nickerson Field", inheriting the name of the prior field in Weston.

 In 1968, the field underwent a renovation.
 The four Braves Field light towers were dismantled.
 That year, BU became the second college in the United States to install AstroTurf.
 The following year, not only did the BU football team practice on that field, so did the Boston College Eagles football team and the Boston Patriots.
 Both used the field to prepare for away games they would play on AstroTurf fields.

 During the 1983 season, Nickerson Field was the home field of the Boston Breakers of the United States Football League.
 From the mid-1980s to 1995, the stadium hosted the New England Scholastic Band Association's marching band field show championships.
 In 1989, to accommodate commencement speakers U.S. President George H. W. Bush and French President François Mitterrand, a large platform was constructed to Secret Service specifications on one side of the field.
 In 2001, the antiquated turf was replaced with a newer, more player-friendly artificial surface (FieldTurf) as part of a deal with the Women's United Soccer Association to host the Boston Breakers games.
 With a professional soccer team playing at Nickerson the football lines, which had remained on the field even though BU no longer had a football program, were not repainted.
 The platform built for Bush and Mitterrand was removed during the summer of 2008, when the field was expanded and resurfaced.

 In the summer of 2015, the field received a new artificial turf, GreenFields MX Trimension; the new surface was installed over a period of five weeks, covering 110000 sqft.